Skip to content

 The eyebrow lift, also known as brow lift or forehead lift, is a surgery that repositions the eyebrows at the correct height, smooths out the horizontal wrinkles of the forehead and the expression lines between the eyebrows (glabella).
-The result is a more open, youthful, and rested look — without that permanent surprised appearance that often frightens those researching the procedure.
+The result is a more open, youthful, and rested look -- without that permanent surprised appearance that often frightens those researching the procedure.
+As a plastic surgeon in Brazil, I frequently combine this procedure with a deep plane facelift for comprehensive facial rejuvenation.

 The ageing of the upper third of the face involves multiple factors.
 The skin of the forehead progressively loses elasticity and collagen.
 The soft tissues that support the eyebrows weaken under the constant action of gravity.
 And the depressor muscles — those that pull the eyebrows down, such as the corrugator, procerus, and the orbital portion of the orbicularis — gain mechanical advantage over the frontalis muscle, the only one that lifts the eyebrows.